 Wolfinger v.
 Moates, 7 Pa.
 D. & C.4th 220 (Pa.Com.Pl.
 1990).
 A line of pine trees separated the Wolfinger Car Wash property from the Moats Restaurant property.
 Bill Moats received complaints from his patrons about the pine trees, that encroached on his parking lot, scratched diners’ cars and dropped pine cones everywhere (even damaging his lawnmower).

 Bill decided to cut down the trees.
 He told his neighbor, “Suds” Wolfinger, what he planned.
 Suds was shocked.
-He liked the trees, because they served as a barrier between his business and the restaurant.
-Plus, his customers liked parking under them, using the shade while they wiped down their cars.
-He asked Bill not to cut them down.
+He liked the trees, partly because they served as a barrier between his business and the restaurant.
+Plus, his customers preferred parking under them, using the shade while they wiped down their cars.
+Suds asked Bill not to cut them down.

-Bill did anyway, taking down four of the 13 trees on his first day wielding a chainsaw.
+Bill cut them down anyway, taking out four of the 13 trees on his first day wielding his chainsaw.
 Suds raced to his lawyer, and together they raced to the courthouse for a temporary injunction.
 After Bill was forced to stop, Suds tried to make the injunction permanent.